EPCCed/intro_to_cp2k/day1/README.md

 The beginning of the  output contains information about the settings for the run.
 This gives the important input parameters and details of how CP2K was built and run.

 The report of the calculation then follows in the output file.
-For the exercise
+This will depend on the type of run that has been chosen and the output settings.
+Usually it will contain some for of SCF calculation showing the energy convergence over a number of steps.

+The line `*** SCF run converged in    10 steps ***` is printed when the SCF has converged.
+This indicates that the  required tolerance for self-consistency has been met.

+After this a breakdown of the energy contributions is usually printed.